 The weekly deadline for setting your NFBC starting lineup is on Mondays.
-But NEW FOR 2014: You now don’t have to lock in your entire starting lineup on Mondays if you have players who don’t play their first game of the week until Tuesday.
+In the NFBC, you don’t have to lock in your entire starting lineup on Mondays if you have players who don’t play their first game of the week until Tuesday.
 You now are allowed to lock in your starters on Monday 5 minutes before their scheduled games that day and also 5 minutes before their games on Tuesdays if that is their first game of the week.
-If you have East Coast teams starting at 7 pm ET on Monday, you have to lock them into your starting lineup by 6:55 pm ET.
-If you also have West Coast players who don't play until 10 pm ET, you then have until 9:55 pm ET to lock those starters in.
+If you have East Coast teams starting at 7:05 pm ET on Monday, you have to lock them into your starting lineup by 7 pm ET.
+If you also have West Coast players who don't play until 10:05 pm ET, you then have until 10 pm ET to lock those starters in.
 And now if you have two outfielders playing their first games on Tuesday and you have one OF spot open in your starting lineup, you now have until Tuesday night to finalize who you want in your starting lineup.
-On Fridays, the same flexible Set Lineup procedure is in place where you can lock in your starters 5 minutes before their scheduled starting time for that day.
+On Fridays, the same flexible Set Lineup procedure is in place for hitters where you can lock in your starters 5 minutes before their scheduled starting time for that day.
 Those players lock 5 minutes before their SCHEDULED STARTING TIME and do not change based on weather or any other matters.

 NFBC team owners are also allowed to switch out any hitter (or hitters) from their starting lineup and replace him with a hitter from their reserve roster on Fridays.
 The deadline for doing that is 5 minutes before the start of that player's game on Friday.
 Pitchers will not be allowed to be moved out of your starting lineup at any time during the season; what is set on Monday remains for the remainder of the week for all pitchers.
-If there is an MLB tie-breaker game or games, NFBC owners are allowed to reset their starting lineups for that game or games.
+If there is an MLB tie-breaker game or games at the start of a new week, NFBC owners are allowed to reset their starting lineups for that game or games.

-First Lineup Deadlines for Week 1: The MLB season starts on March 22 with a two-game series in Australia between the Dodgers and Diamondbacks.
-That will be considered Week 1 in the NFBC and owners will be allowed to set their starting lineups AFTER that game no matter when they draft in their leagues.
-Everyone will have the benefit of knowing the final results of those March 22-23 games before setting their starting lineups before the Sunday, March 30th game.
-Owners can then reset their starting lineups for Week 2 on Monday, March 31st.
+First Lineup Deadlines for Week 1: The MLB season starts on Sunday, April 5 with one game.
+That will be considered Week 1 in the NFBC.
+Owners can then reset their starting lineups for Week 2 on Monday, April 6.
 Lineups for Week 1 will lock as described above.